scp756-221/tool-container/README.md

 `Makefile` specifies the operations for building, pushing, and publishing the image for both AMD64 and ARM64 architectures, together with their combined manifest.
+The manifest associates the two images together under one tag for simplicity.
+I.e., users can refer to the image uniformly without specifying the architecture explicitly (`docker pull ghcr.io/scp756-221/c756-tool:v1.0` instead of `docker pull ghcr.io/scp756-221/c756-tool:v1.0-x86`) and Docker will pick the appropriate architecture as appropriate.

 `Dockerfile` specifies how to build an image on one of the two architectures.